 President and CEO of Vital Voices Global Partnership

 The Georgetown Institute for Women, Peace and Security seeks to promote a more stable, peaceful and just world by focusing on the important role women play in preventing conflict and building peace, growing economies and addressing global threats like climate change and violent extremism.
 They engage in rigorous research, host global convenings, advance strategic partnerships and nurture the next generation of leaders.

 The creation of the Institute was announced by President John J. DeGioia and then U.S. Secretary of State Hillary Clinton at Georgetown on December 19, 2011 when the Secretary unveiled the historic United States’ National Action Plan on Women, Peace and Security.
-McLarty Scholars are placed with Vital Voices Global Partnership (VVGP) where they conduct essential research, monitoring, and evaluation.
+Scholars are placed with Vital Voices Global Partnership (VVGP) where they conduct essential research, monitoring, and evaluation.
 Their work, which is tailored to each scholar, helps grow the Vital Voices network and improve the organization’s efficacy to empower women around the world.
 Former scholars have also engaged with the Georgetown Institute for Women, Peace and Security, conducting rigorous research into the role of women in conflict prevention and resolution that helps to inform practitioners and public policy makers.

 “The McLarty Scholars have enriched our work immeasurably and each of them has personally benefited in terms of her skills development and career enhancement from her experience with us.
 Each has also had the opportunity to truly make a difference in contributing to a better world.”